Cyanistic/Osu-Rate-Changer/README.md

 <h2>Python command line program that changes the rate of an osu! map along with its audio.</h2>
 <h3>If you don't see the new file ingame press F5 to refresh the maps.</h3>
 <h4> Requires <a href="https://github.com/jiaaro/pydub/">pydub</a> in order to work ("pip install pydub" in command prompt if python is installed).</h3>
+<p>I made this in like 3 hours because I switched to linux and I couldn't get <a href="https://github.com/FunOrange/osu-trainer">osu trainer</a> to work</p>